glotchimo/apodo/README.md

 To contribute in this way, all you have to do is fork with the branch schema of `v-rewrite-<module or package name>` and submit a PR once you're done adding docstrings and refactoring illegible code.
 Your PR must pass one review before it is merged to `dev`.

 ### Core Development
-This project is for those experienced in Python, with knowledge of how it works as a language, as well as C concepts like Cython and other C-optimised practices and libraries, as well as sufficient understanding of web technologies and practices.
+This project is for those experienced in Python, with knowledge of how it works as a language, as well as C concepts like Rust and other optimised practices and libraries, as well as sufficient understanding of web technologies and practices.

 In order to contribute this way, you must be in the Apodo Slack group and approved as a contributor on the core repository.